 Registration and payment:

-For the registration form and other important documents please go the Documents menu (on the left side of the homepage) and find the "TYKES Information" folder.
+For the registration form and other important documents please go the Documents menu (on the left side of the homepage) and find the "Learn To Skate/Learn To Play Information" folder.
 All of the required documents can be found there.
-You can pay on-line or mail your payment to: NEYHA, PO Box 278, Mansfield, CT 06268.
+You can pay on-line after registration or mail your payment to: NEYHA, PO Box 278, Mansfield, CT 06268.

 We offer three separate sessions of Learn to Skate.
 Each session costs $130 each.
 In February or March we host a tournament to celebrate the end of the season.
 This is great fun for all.
 Coaches will get all kids, regardless of ability, involved as long as they are willing!
 All players will receive a trophy!
 Parent volunteers will be needed for various tournament related tasks.